Area and volume as emergent phenomena from entangled qubits: Multilinear Polynomials

 Notice that if the equation

 is satisfied, the state \eqref{c1A1} is normalized. \\

 In general, a multilinear polynomials of $n$ variables can be written as sum of $2^{n}$ terms, like

 Moreover, a basis of system of $n$ qubits must have $2^{n}$ states.
-Then, in this system every state is a linear combination of $2^{n}$ states.
-In particular, by using the constants of the multlinear polynomial \eqref{bln}, the following state can be constructed
+Thus, in this system every state $\ket{\psi}$ is a linear combination of $2^{n}$ states.
+In particular, by using the constants of the multilinear polynomial \eqref{bln}, the following state can be constructed